codatio/codat-docs/docs/integrations/commerce/shopify/commerce-shopify-custom-apps.md

 ## Configure the Shopify integration for use with custom apps

-To configure the Shopify integration for use with the _custom apps_ connection method:
+To configure the Shopify integration for use with the _custom apps_ approach:

 1. In the Codat Portal, go to the <a class="external" href="https://app.codat.io/settings/integrations/commerce" target="blank">**Commerce integrations**</a> page.